Skullbuster: Cylla Markham

-A female Skullbuster, with the usual skull mask but a seemingly bionic lower jaw/ face covering, and black braids or wires for hair, participated in Shadow King's failed attack on the X-treme X-Men, and after being defeated was handed over to the police.
-A female Reaver identified as "Skullbuster"- with brown hair but a similar skull-visor to Cylla's- appeared in Cable and X-Force#15-17 (2013); this is presumably a different individual from Cylla given her apparent unfamiliarity with mutant teams, questioning Cable making "his brat [Hope Summers] do all the heavy lifting" and being told that's how "muties" do it.
+Cylla Markham, a pilot, is hired by Banshee and Forge to aid in finding their missing teammates, but they get a lead on Dazzler being in Hollywood and tell her they will not need the flight.
+She does not mind as long as she is still going to be paid, and takes off, but the plane is shot down by Fenris as Banshee and Forge look on.
+Cylla survives, but is grievously injured and hospitalized.
+Donald Pierce visits Cylla, noting she will never walk or fly again, and offers to make her a cyborg in exchange for taking down Wolverine, to which she agrees.
+After extensive modification, she joins Pierce's Reavers.

+While she is replacing the original Skullbuster, Cylla mainly goes by her real name.
+Skullbuster attempts to kill Wolverine, but is defeated by Jubilee and Yukio.
+With Pierce gone, Cylla is unable to have her injuries from the battle repaired and allies with Bloodscream against Wolverine.
+However, Bloodscream betrays her and appears to suck her life force.

-Cylla- looking exactly the same as prior to her apparent death at the hands of Bloodscream- reappears with the Reavers in the 2018 Hunt for Wolverine one-shot, having taken a high-paying mission from an anonymous individual to recover Wolverine's remains from his burial site.
-Whilst the other Reavers fight, Pierce and Cylla - now equipped with a molecular rearranger - work on opening the adamantium casing within which they expect to find Wolverine's remains.
-The process taking quite some time, they are bewildered to find it empty; Kitty Pryde (Shadowcat) had previously removed Logan from the casing and buried him elsewhere.
+Cylla survives Bloodscream's attack and takes a high-paying mission from an anonymous individual to recover Wolverine's remains from his burial site.
+Whilst the other Reavers fight, Donald Pierce and Cylla attempt to open the adamantium casing, which they believe to contain Wolverine's remains.
+After opening the casing, they are bewildered to find it empty, with Kitty Pryde having taken Wolverine's body elsewhere.

-Operating as an independent mercenary, Cylla is hired by Hawthorne Ryan, a tech billionaire, and faces off against the young novice hero Escapade (Shela Sexton), who breaches Ryan's base in search of an artefact.
-Although she successfully badly injures Escapade, Cylla is defeated by her opponent's power of "switching circumstances", meaning she ends up with all the damage she had inflicted.
+Operating as an independent mercenary, Cylla is later hired by Hawthorne Ryan, a tech billionaire, and faces off against the young novice hero Escapade (Shela Sexton), who breaches Ryan's base in search of an artefact.
+Although she successfully injures Escapade, Cylla is defeated by her opponent's power of "switching circumstances", meaning she ends up with all the damage she had inflicted.

+Third Skullbuster

+An unidentified female Skullbuster appears as a new member of the Reavers.
+Alongside the rest of the team, she battles the X-Men and attempts to drain Thunderbird's solar plasma energy until Bishop intervenes.
+Skullbuster is ultimately defeated and imprisoned alongside the other Reavers.

 Powers and abilities

-Like the other members of the Reavers, Skullbuster is a cyborg and has bionic implants that augment strength, stamina, leaping, and reflexes beyond the levels of a normal human.
+Like the other members of the Reavers, the original Skullbuster is a cyborg and has bionic implants that augment his strength, stamina, leaping, and reflexes beyond the levels of a normal human.

-The implants of Skullbuster also include: infrared optic scanners, an on-board targeting computer, a plasma grenade launcher, machine guns, steel wrist claws, a plasma blaster, and thermite launchers.
-The implants can also absorb energy from attacks and power sources.
+Skullbuster possesses infrared optic scanners, an on-board targeting computer, a plasma grenade launcher, machine guns, steel wrist claws, a plasma blaster, and thermite launchers.
+His implants also allow him to absorb energy from attacks and power sources.

-Cylla Markham stated (some of) her modifications to be claws of "laminated molybidium steel ... an inboard computer for slash trajectory ... [her] eyes have built in HUDs projecting ranging data and target parallax on [her] corneas."
+The Cylla Markham incarnation of Skullbuster possesses much of the same cyberntic enhancements as the original, but she wields claws made of laminated steel.

+In other media

+Skullbuster appears in Marvel's Wolverine.
+This version is a mercenary and founding member of the Reavers.